-It is therefore recommended that Council NOTES the Schedule of Documents for the 28 June 2016 executed by means of affixing the Common Seal, as detailed in Attachment 1 to this Report.
+It is therefore recommended that Council NOTES the Schedule of Documents for the 28 June 2016 executed by means of affixing the Common Seal, as detailed in Attachment 1 to Report CJ108-07/16.

 On the 28 June 2016, three documents were executed by affixing the Common Seal.
 A summary is provided below: